nicholscrawford/NaturalLanguagePlanningGoals/README.md

 # Natural Language Planning Goals

+## Install

+Run ```pip install -e .``` to install the module in development mode.

+TODO: List required modules, and any other install reqs.

 ## Model Summary
 We're interested in creating goals, in the form of Multi-Modal Entity Maps (MEMs).
 These are, in practice, segmeneted point clouds.
 We'll structure them here as object entity maps, and environment entity maps.
 We'll first train a network to select the relevant entities from any given MEM, and we can then temporarily move all the non-selected entities to the background.